 - The Cameo: Several other flash game characters appear after transforming, including the Turtle and the Hedgehog.

 - Challenge Run: The game encourages beating it as fast as possible with several in-game achievements, such as clearing England in 8 days or under.

 - Character Customisation: The plane's color scheme and pattern can be customised.

-- The End Is Nigh: After the Egyptian man receives the plane, he looks at the drawing of a man and a woman near a fire and misinterprets it as some kind of catastrophe, after which he writes "THE END IS NEAR." on it.
+- The End Is Nigh: After the Egyptian man receives the plane, he looks at the drawing of a man and a woman near a fire and misinterprets it as some kind of catastrophe, after which he bites his finger and writes "THE END IS NEAR" with his blood.